neondatabase/website/content/docs/guides/branching-github-actions.md

 inputs:
   project_id:
     required: true
-    description: "The Neon project id"
+    description: 'The Neon project id'
   branch_id:
-    description: "The Neon branch id"
+    description: 'The Neon branch id'
-    deprecationMessage: "The `branch_id` input is deprecated in favor of `branch`"
+    deprecationMessage: 'The `branch_id` input is deprecated in favor of `branch`'
   api_key:
-    description: "The Neon API key, read more at https://neon.tech/docs/manage/api-keys"
+    description: 'The Neon API key, read more at https://neon.tech/docs/manage/api-keys'
     required: true
   branch:
-    description: "The Neon branch name or id"
+    description: 'The Neon branch name or id'
 ```

 ### Outputs